 Mailtrap

-Mailtrap is a handy tool for testing emails before sending them live.
-It captures email traffic from your staging and development setups.
-With Mailtrap, you can automate testing processes using its flexible API.
-It checks your email content for spam, verifies HTML and CSS, and lets you share test emails with your team easily.
+Mailtrap is a useful tool for testing emails before sending them live.
+It captures email traffic from your staging and development environments, allowing you to test your emails in a safe environment.
+With Mailtrap, you can automate testing using its flexible API.
+It also checks your email content for spam, verifies HTML and CSS, and makes it easy to share test emails with your team.

 MyEmailVerifier